Can an international student earn extra money while studying in Spain?

 Many international students might have the same question after calculating the living expenses in Spain.
 Some of them ask because they want to develop a professional career in Spain or want to gain experience for their future choices.

 Fortunately, the answer is yes!
 You can earn extra money while studying in Spain.
-And there are many ways.
+There are many ways to do this.

-As a foreign student, you can do internships in companies if you are an EU/EEA student or you hold a student visa.
+As a foreign student, you can do internships with companies if you are an EU/EEA student or you hold a student visa.

 Spanish companies like to recruit young professionals at a more economical cost.
-And having an intern is of course the best choice becausecompanies are not required to pay the minimum wage.
+Having an intern is of course the best choice becausecompanies are not required to pay the minimum wage.

 Since you are studying, the company usually requires you to sign an internship agreement with you and with the institution where you are studying.
 You can also check hereto gain more insights into the job market in Spain.